 Firm profile

-Mayer Brown is a leading global law firm with offices in 26 cities across the Americas, Asia and Europe.
+Mayer Brown is a leading international positioned to represent the world’s major corporations, funds and financial institutions in their most important and complex transactions and disputes with offices across the Americas, Asia and Europe.
 The firm’s presence in the world’s key business and legal centers enables it to offer clients access to local market knowledge and depth combined with a global reach.
 The firm’s practice areas include: banking and finance; corporate and securities; litigation and dispute resolution; antitrust and competition; US Supreme Court and appellate matters; employment and benefits; environmental; financial services regulatory and enforcement; government and global trade; intellectual property; real estate; tax; restructuring, and private clients, trusts, and estates.

 Recruitment

-American University, Berkeley, BYU, Chicago, Columbia, Cornell, DePaul, Duke, Fordham, Georgetown, George Washington, Harvard, UC Hastings, Houston, Howard, Illinois, Indiana, Chicago-Kent, Loyola-Chicago, Michigan, North Carolina, NYU, Northwestern, Notre Dame, Penn, Stanford, Texas, UCLA, USC, Utah, Vanderbilt, Virginia, Wake Forest, Washington & Lee, Wisconsin, Yale.
+Berkeley, BYU, Chicago, Chicago-Kent, Columbia, Cornell, DePaul, Duke, Fordham, Georgetown, George Washington, Harvard, Houston, Howard, Illinois, Indiana, Loyola-Chicago, LSU, Michigan, North Carolina, NYU, Northwestern, Notre Dame, Penn Carey, SMU Dedman, Stanford, Texas, UCLA, UC Irvine, UC Law San Francisco, USC, Utah, Vanderbilt, Virginia, Wake Forest, Washington & Lee, Washington University in St. Louis, Wisconsin, Yale.

 Summer associate profile:

-Mayer Brown seeks to hire associates of exceptional promise from a variety of backgrounds.
+Mayer Brown seeks to hire summer associates of exceptional promise from a variety of backgrounds and interest in the firm’s practice areas.
 Because Mayer Brown seeks to hire associates with the potential to become partners at the firm, its hiring standards are rigorous.
 Above all, Mayer Brown is interested in candidates who share the firm’s dedication to providing high-quality legal services and who have demonstrated superior academic ability and personal achievement.

 Summer program components:

-Our summer programs are specially designed to aid summer associates in shaping the future direction of their careers in the practice of law by exposing them to day-to-day activities of practicing lawyers.
+Our U.S. summer program is specially designed to aid summer associates in shaping the future direction of their careers in the practice of law by exposing them to day-to-day activities of practicing lawyers.
 We don’t use a rotation system or assign interns to particular lawyers.
-Instead, they receive assignments based on their preferences—by selecting projects from our online database or by approaching an attorney with whom they’d like to work as part of our free-market system.
+Instead, they receive assignments based on their preferences—by selecting projects from our online database or by approaching a lawyer with whom they’d like to work.
 Summer projects involve actual client matters, which provide invaluable hands-on experience, and there are plenty of opportunities to observe or participate in closings, document drafting, client conferences and negotiation sessions.
-This multi-faceted approach leaves room for summer associates to explore different areas, as well as to work with a variety of lawyers.
-Summer associates are paired with attorney advisors who provide one-on-one guidance and help navigate the ins and outs of law firm life.
+This multi-faceted approach leaves room for summer associates to explore different practice areas of interest, as well as to work with a variety of lawyers.
+Summer associates are paired with junior and senior lawyer advisors who provide one-on-one guidance and help navigate the ins and outs of law firm life.

 For more information please visit: www.mayerbrownfutures.com/americas/